valentinemaillard/hello-world/README.md

 <p>
 Practice repository
 <br>
 In that file I'll practice what I learned at coding in my passed classes.
-I'll be talking about the <strong><blue>Golden State Warriors</blue></strong>, adding website links and images.
+I'll be talking about the <strong><a href='goldenstatewarriors.html'>Golden State Warriors</strong>, adding website links and images.
   <img src= "https://upload.wikimedia.org/wikipedia/en/thumb/0/01/Golden_State_Warriors_logo.svg/1200px-Golden_State_Warriors_logo.svg.png">
   <br>
   I actually got that picture from the wikipedia Golden state warriors page that you can find here: